8ryant/ucla-SRA1/README.md

 # ucla-SRA1
-A hub for understanding Stage and Symphony code in Greg Field,PhD lab, at UCLA.
+A hub for understanding Stage and Symphony code in Greg Field, PhD lab, at UCLA.